vmware-tanzu/velero/docs/api-types/backup.md

             app: velero
             component: server
         # An array of hooks to run before executing custom actions.
 Currently only "exec" hooks are supported.
-        # DEPRECATED.
-Use pre instead.
-        hooks:
-          # Same content as pre below.
-        # An array of hooks to run before executing custom actions.
-Currently only "exec" hooks are supported.
         pre:
           -
             # The type of hook.
 This must be "exec".